JSelvaraj/Trick-TakingCardGameEngine/src/main/java/src/ClientServerMessageProtocol.md

 ```

 ###Swap Hands
-Request to swap hands
+Request to swap hands.
+This protocol doesn't check if one of the swapped players is the GUI player, so you need to check on your own whether to display the hand.

 ```
 {
     "type":swaphands,
-    "choosingplayer":1, /* index of the player choosing the cards to swap */ "otherplayer":3     /* index of the player having a card swapped */ }
+    "playerswapped":[1,2], /* index of the players swapping hands */
+    "playerhand":[ Json Array of cards ]
+}
 ```
-###Swap Card
+###Swap Card // Not implemented yet
 Request to swap card:
 ```
 {